-If you follow me on social media, you might have spotted some of our adventures when we were on holiday last month.
-As we had such a great time at Duinrell in Holland, I thought I’d share a little more about what we got up to and where we stayed, as if you are looking for a great family holiday, I would definitely recommend it.
+If you follow me on social media, you might have spotted some of our adventures when we were away last month, a family holiday at Duinrell, Holland.
+As we had such a great time at Duinrell, I thought I’d share a little more about what we got up to and where we stayed, as if you are looking for a great family holiday, I would definitely recommend it.
 My friends have heard me banging on about it, so now you can!

 We all loved it, it was great for all four of us.
 None of us wanted to leave and we could have easily spent another week there as there was just so much to occupy the kids, and if they’re happy, we are happy!